-- Site Improvements at each development throughout the 5-year program (Capital Fund Program) - Exterior Building Improvements have been completed at Project TN57-6 in FY2001, 2002 and 2003 Capital Fund Programs. - Exterior Building Improvements at Project TN57-3 in FY2005 (Capital Fund Program) - Development Identification Signs - HA-WIDE Clean and Pressure wash buildings
+- Site Improvements such as drainage improvements, sidewalks replacement and parking improvements at each development throughout the 5-year program (Capital Fund Program) - Exterior Building Improvements have been completed at Project TN57-6 in FY2001, 2002 and 2003 Capital Fund Programs. - Exterior Building Improvements at Project TN57-3 in FY2005 (Capital Fund Program) - Development identification signs have been constructed.

-With the cooperation of the residents in maintaining their own yards, the above referenced improvements in our Agency Plan will enhance the neighborhood appearance in each housing development.
+With the cooperation of the residents in maintaining their own yards, the above referenced improvements in our Agency Plan will enhance the neighborhood appearance in each of our developments.